 Shona is my big sister.
 No matter how hard I tried to catch up as a child , Shona always remained a solid 18 months older than me.
 In spite of this we bonded over a shared love of rice pudding, fancy pages and erasers that smelt like strawberries.

-I have lost the sister I thought I would share my life with.
-We will never laugh, cry and dance together, share late night phone calls, Friday night cocktails or girly shopping weekends.
-By naming this organisation “The Shona Project” I feel like she is, in spite of her illness, creating an impact on the world, and people will know who she is, and that shes still here.”
+“I have lost the sister I thought I would share my life with.
+We will never laugh, cry and dance together, share late-night phone calls, Friday night cocktails or girly shopping weekends.
+By naming this organisation “The Shona Project” I feel like she is, in spite of her illness, creating an impact on the world, and people will know who she was.
+The Shona Project is her legacy, and we will continue to do this important work in her name.”

 Tammy Darcy, Founder, The Shona Project